 My goal today is to share one of my favorite herbs to as many people as I can because I want everyone to get to enjoy this amazing plant.
-There are so many things to love about Mexican Mint Marigold, that once you read about them here, I just may have you making plans to hit Rainbow Gardens sooner than you may have planned…and that is A-OK with me.
+There are so many things to love about Mexican Mint Marigold, you may be making plans to hit Rainbow Gardens sooner than you planned, and that is A-OK with me.
 Here we go!

 Mexican Mint Marigold